Foraging as a Way to Feel Connected

 Being human isn’t just about survival though, here in the West we left that lifestyle a while ago, even if some days can feel like a battle to get through.
 I like to think that feeling fully human also encompasses a sense of adventure, purpose, creativity and the spirit of joy.

 We know that food brings people together, but foraging also includes a deeper, more instinctual sense of connection.
 A connection to the land, the seasons, to an adventure and sense of real achievement that perhaps is lacking in our digital reality.

 I found, picked and ate my own food in the wild!

 Simple and Good

 Foraging is such a simple thing to do, yet, I believe, it sets off a series of feel-good hormones and brain connections that we share with our vital, hand-to-mouth, alive and kicking ancestors.

 It helps us feel alive

 Foraging helps foster a nurturing bond between people and plants, between people and people, between people and the natural world.
 A bond that has too often, and painfully been replaced by technology.
 I say painfully, for when we turn away from our home, our roots and a natural sense of belonging (to each other and to the planet that we live on), it is a loss.
-A loss that I believe we, either consciously or unconsciously, crave.
+A loss that I believe, either consciously or unconsciously, we crave.

 That is why I think we jump at the chance to forage, get excited about the ridiculous and un-necessary act of foraging; finding, collecting and eating our own food.
 Foraging fills a gap, a real gap in our experience that digital technology (for all its gifts) cannot replace.
 Foraging can connect us to what it means to feel and be alive, what it means to be truly human, and this is humbly worth celebrating.